NoNotNotes/Yuubi/content/CMPA/MS1-Handout.md

 		* Application of a skin substitute
 		* Application of culture skin
 5. **Fifth Goal: Support GI Function**.
 In burn patients, bowel function is impaired, resulting in ischemia, and ulceration (Curling's ulcer).
 This occurs in conjunction with the reduced fluid volume in burn patients.
-	* Local GIT effect: ↓BF àlocal GIT ischemia àUlcer (Curling’s Ulcer)
+	* Local GIT effect: ↓BF → local GIT ischemia → Ulcer (Curling’s Ulcer)
-	* (severe): paralytic ileus àno peristalsis àabdominal distention
+	* (severe): paralytic ileus → no peristalsis → abdominal distention
 	* Management of the GIT:
 		1. The patient maintains **NPO until bowel sounds return**. **Flatulence** is a sign of restored bowel function.
 		2. An NGT is inserted for decompression.